-Fungus happens.
+Fungi happen.
 Even the most experienced and dedicated gardeners will experience fungal disease on plants at some point.
-Fungus can affect plants in any climate and hardiness zone because, like plants, certain fungal spores grow better in different climates.
-Even new disease resistant varieties can suffer from these issues.
-As gardeners, we can choose to spend a fortune on different chemicals that can have residual effects to treat different symptoms or we can use a natural based product that has been used by growers and breeders for hundreds of years.
+Fungi can affect plants in any climate and hardiness zone because, like plants, certain fungal spores grow better in different climates.
+Even new disease-resistant varieties can suffer from these issues.
+As gardeners, we can choose to spend a fortune on different chemicals that can have residual effects to treat different symptoms, or we can use a natural-based product that has been used by growers and breeders for hundreds of years.
 Continue reading to learn about using lime sulfur in gardens.

 What is Lime Sulfur?